-A self-represented or "pro se" litigant, that is a party without a lawyer, is not entitled to special treatment or privileges, and must follow the same rules of procedure and ethical regulations that govern practicing lawyers.
+A self-represented or "Pro Se" Litigant, a party without a lawyer, is not entitled to special treatment or privileges, and must follow the same Rules of Procedure and ethical regulations that govern practicing lawyers.

+3.1.
 The court must treat a self-represented party the same way it treats a lawyer.
-Pro se litigants, although not expected to be as skilled and knowledgeable as lawyers, are still subject to all laws, rules and regulations to which lawyers are subject.
-Judges and their judicial assistants are forbidden by law from giving any legal advice to unrepresented parties.
+Pro se litigants, although not expected to be as skilled and knowledgeable as lawyers, are nevertheless subject to all laws, rules and regulations to which lawyers are subject.

+Judges and their judicial assistants are forbidden by law from giving any advice or help to unrepresented parties.
 Judges and their judicial assistants must remain entirely neutral and impartial.
-Judges and their judicial assistants must also not give unrepresented parties special treatment.
+Judges and their judicial assistants also may not give unrepresented parties special treatment.

-The Family Law Division has a Case Management Unit located at the George Edgecomb Courthouse, 800 East Twiggs Street, 2nd Floor, Tampa, Florida, (telephone (813) 272-5173), which can provide forms to parties, provide information concerning resources in the community, answer some basic procedural questions and offer some assistance in scheduling hearings.
-The program staff is not the lawyer for an unrepresented party, a legal advisor, or a secretarial service.

-Contact with the Judge Office - A self-represented party is authorized to contact the judge's office by telephone to set hearings on the court's schedule.
-Personal visits to the office are discouraged because it disrupts the working routine of the office.
-Judicial assistants assist judges; it is not their job to advise or assist the parties with their case.
+- 3.2.
+The Family Division has a Case Management Unit located at the George E. Edgecomb Courthouse, 800 East Twiggs Street, 2nd Floor, Tampa, Florida, telephone (813) 272-5173, which can provide forms to parties, provide information concerning resources in the community, answer some basic procedural questions and offer some assistance in scheduling hearings.
+The program staff is not the lawyer for an unrepresented party, a legal advisor, or a secretarial service. - 3.3.
+Contact with the Judges Office A self-represented party is authorized to contact the Judge's office by telephone to set hearings on the court's schedule.
+Personal visits to the office are discouraged because it disrupts the working routine in the office.
+Judicial Assistants assist Judges; it is not their job to advise or assist the parties with their case.